policastro/mondrian/README.md

 #### Moving windows

 You can swap two windows in the same monitor just by dragging one of them into the other.
+In this case, you can:

-By holding `ALT` while dragging, the windows will be swapped and the direction of the tiles will be inverted.
+- hold `ALT` while dragging, to swap the windows and to invert the direction of the tiles;

 When the window is dragged to another monitor, by default it will be inserted.
 In this case, you can: